-We show you what type of tickets (and discounts) are available, what you will see, including two awesome gift shops, to help you decide if a visit is worth it for you and your family.
+We show you what type of tickets (and discounts) are available, and what you will see, including an awesome gift shop, to help you decide if a visit is worth it for you and your family.

 - What is the Spy Museum?